What is general dentistry?

 - Are any of your teeth loose?

 - Is there any change in the way your teeth fit together when you bite?

-If you answered yes to any of the above questions we recommend that you visit a CDC dental practice as soon as possible for a thorough periodontal examination.
-Although periodontal disease is a serious condition, its effects can be stopped and disease progression halted with proper treatment.
+If you answered yes to any of the above questions, we recommend visiting a Coastal Dental Care practice as soon as possible.
+Although periodontal disease is a serious condition, its effects can be stopped, and disease progression halted with proper treatment.

-If you would like to know more, please feel free to contact one our CDC dental practices today.
+If you would like to know more, please feel free to contact us today.